tyler-technologies-oss/codecomp-dropper/README.md

 The game starts with a 7 by 7 board of breaking tiles.
 On the board are two teams (home & away) each with 3 players represented by cute monsters.
 Every turn the monsters move one tile or remain on their current tile by jumping.
 Every time that a tile is stepped on (jumping is a step) by a monster that tile breaks more.
 Every tile can sustain three steps.
 That is on the 3rd step the tile will break and any number of monsters on that step will fall to their death.
 Monsters can also fall to their death if they walk off the board.

 The objective to the game is to remain on the board longer than your opponent.

+### Game Rules

+  1. All monsters make 1 move per turn
+  2. A monster can move North, South, East, West or Jump in place
+  3. Tiles have a strength of 3.
+Every step or jump on a tile breaks it by 1
+  4. Monsters die by stepping on a tile with a strength of 1 or walking into an empty space

 ### Board Configs (maps)
 The default 7 x 7 board has every tile at full strength.
 There are different maps that you can test your AI on.
 For the competition we will be cycling through different maps throughout the competition.